thomasnal/revolut-app-cfg/README.md

 ![Ansible Controls](./assets/ansible-controls.jpg)

 Due to the open ended nature and complexity of the project I find the project as a proof of ability to understand aspects of the fullstack, software development, ability to automate provisioning infrastructure and use best engineering and security practices.
 However, I decided on a number of simplifications to make it in time.
-Some of the simplifications obviusly don't display the best security and SRE practices, however, that is strictly due the time constraint.
+Some of the simplifications obviously don't display the best security and SRE practices, however, that is strictly due the time constraint.

 To make this automation fit for production business environment a few selected simplifications would need to be improved, namely secrets management and passwords generation, performance monitoring, alerting and logs management.